kuongan/QBE/README.md

-# Freezam: A Shazam-like Audio Recognition Algorithm
+# MUSEEK: A Shazam-like Audio Recognition Algorithm

 Audio fingerprinting and recognition algorithm implemented in Python.

-Users may create a customized music database, view spectral analyses of a song, and identify a song from noisy snippets.
-Main functionality of this program has been tested on Windows 10.

 ## Dependencies